papermerge/documentation/docs/user/document-types.md

 	Use document types to assign same custom fields (or path templates) to specific category of documents.

-In general, may parts of the system will rely of the document types, because it is much more custom to apply operations on groups (classes, or categories) of documents then to individual documents.
+In general, many parts of {{ extra.project }} will rely of the document types, because it is much more custom to apply operations on group (class, or category) of documents than to individual documents.